NewAlexandria/awesome-browser-containers/README.md

 - [Firefox Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/?src=search) - ([source](https://github.com/mozilla/multi-account-containers/#readme)).
 - [Multi-account with Container Transitions](https://addons.mozilla.org/en-US/firefox/addon/containers-with-transitions/?src=search) - This tool lets you specify where a site should go when it's opened in a given container.
 I.E. this may be a master work-around to permitting a site that depends on SSO to get the URL from the SSO domain.

-> .!. this doesn't maintain privacy, but some apps will not work without talking to an SSO domain
+> :warning: this doesn't maintain privacy, but some apps will not work without talking to an SSO domain

 - [Containerise](https://addons.mozilla.org/en-US/firefox/addon/containerise/?src=search) - Gives you a config for manually mapping domains to containers ([source](https://github.com/kintesh/containerise)).